CogComp/cogcomp-nlp/chunker/README.md

 sanitationists - B-NP
 . - O
 ```
 4. `mvn_demo.sh`: to process a test file (raw text) and output the chunking results (along with the POS annotation).
 Change the variable `TESTFILE` in it to process your own files.
+The demo script uses `ChunkerAnnotator`, which loads the model specified in `ChunkerConfigurator` (the two properties therein, `MODEL_DIR_PATH` and `MODEL_NAME`).
+The current configuration loads the `illinois-chunker-model` from the dependency list.
+Therefore, if a new model is needed, please change the two properties correspondingly to your own dir.
 5. `mvn_train.sh`: to retrain the chunker model, provided access to proper training sets.
 Change the `MODELDIR` and `MODELNAME` in it if you need.
 6. `mvn_test_conll.sh`: to test the chunker on a test file (must be in the CoNLL2000 format).
 If no arguments (for `MODELDIR` and `MODELNAME`) are specified, the chunker will load the default chunker model.
 To specify `MODELDIR` and `MODELNAME`, use as
 ```